This article was last updated June 2022.

 Clint, age 30

-Clint knows he should be going to a primary care provider by now, but he’s worried what the results of preventive screenings will show — and what the doctor will say about him not coming sooner.
+Clint knows he should be going to his doctor regularly by now, but he’s worried what the results of preventive screenings will show — and what the doctor will say about him not coming sooner.
 Clint is under the assumption his workplace decides who his primary care provider is and is unsure if he can find a doctor he trusts.

 - Recommendations: There’s a reason providers are considered to be part of a health care “team.”
 They’re on Clint’s side and want the best for his overall health.
 His employer-sponsored health plan provides him with in-network options to choose from and he can check out tips Opens in a new window from BlueSM on finding a trusted personal doctor.

 - Why it matters: Studies show External Site men are at higher risk than women developing Type 2 diabetes, and Clint will be better off getting tested now rather than putting it off any longer.
 If left untreated, diabetes can lead to heart disease, stroke, kidney disease, blindness and more.
 And, diabetes can result in $19.9 billion in reduced productivity at work due to early mortality.

 Dave, age 50

 Dave is a busy manager and father who can’t imagine adding a doctor appointment to his already packed schedule.
 Plus, he thinks some of the recommended screenings are awkward and finds them easier to just put off.

 - Recommendations: There are quite a few recommended health screenings for men age 40 to 64 External Site.
-For example, men at Dave’s age should be screened for cancers External Site like colorectal (colon) cancer.
+For example, men at Dave’s age should be cancer screenings External Site like colorectal (colon) cancer or lung cancer.